 - You don’t need WiFi or app control – The 870 launched prior to Roomba’s expansion into WiFi and app enabled vacuum control.
 So if you go with the 870 you’ll want to be okay with the fact you cannot control the vacuum from your phone.

-For more information on the Roomba 870 see Amazon.com.
+For more information on the Roomba 870 see here.

 Strong Cleaning, Solid Value

 The Roomba 870 is a few years old, but continues to be a strong robot vacuum cleaner.
-While it does lack WiFi connectivity, the Roomba 870 is packed with features including scheduling, automatic recharging, AeroForce cleaning (5x air flow), HEPA filter, and more.
-If you can find the Roomba 870 for less than $500 it’s a solid deal, otherwise, you’re probably better off with the Roomba 890.
+While it does lack WiFi connectivity, the Roomba 870 is packed with features including scheduling, automatic recharging, AeroForce cleaning (5x air flow), filter, and more.
+If you can find the Roomba 870 on sale, it’s a worth checking out, otherwise, you’re probably better off with the Roomba 890.